getpanel/iOS-interview/README.md

 ## 🔍 What we are looking for
 - Project completeness
 - Code quality: style, organization, and design
-- Personal flare
+- Personal flair
 - Communication, collaboration, time management, and technical excellence

-Please submit your code to `caleb@getpanel.dev` after the interview.
+Please email your Xcode project to `caleb@getpanel.dev` after the interview.

 # GIPHY Requirements
 - Display a `UICollectionView` that contains the gifs provided